kingthorin/neonmarker/README.md

 Continuation of the Zaproxy Neonmarker addon by [@juhakivekas](https://github.com/juhakivekas).

-Neonmarker is a [@zaproxy](https://github.com/zaproxy/) addon which facilitates colouring of History table entries based on the Tags that have been applied to them (either by the Passive scanner or manually).
+Neonmarker is a [@zaproxy](https://github.com/zaproxy/) addon which facilitates colouring of History table entries based eitehr on the Tags that have been applied to them (either by the Passive scanner or manually), or arbitrarily.

 ## Example